 Progression should reflect the journey young people make as they grow from childhood to adolescence to becoming young adults

-The English classroom should be a place where we can feel the resonance of what we read in our own lives.
-As we progress throughout Key Stage Three and beyond, we can plan for progression in terms of the fundamental shifts our young people make as they move from childhood to adolescence, the scope always widening to consider age-appropriate experiences of young adults and grown-ups.
+As we progress throughout Key Stage Three and beyond, we should plan for progression in terms of the fundamental shifts our young people make as they move from childhood to adolescence, widening our scope to consider age-appropriate experiences of young adults and grown-ups.
+In doing so, the English classroom can become a place where we can feel the resonance of what we read in our own lives.

 Structuring a curriculum by theme, a method for which I’ve advocated before, allows students to engage with a variety of forms, genres and subjects as readers and writers and to develop control over these various forms — and to revisit them regularly.
 Themes that reflect common human experiences offer students the opportunity to engage with the powerful notion that reading and writing helps us to make sense of the world we live in and the experiences we have, providing conceptual schema that allow students to see patterns, appreciate deeper layers of meaning and make connections across literature, language and the media.

-Carl Jung’s theory of archetypes is a powerful lens to look through when we’re sequencing our themes: birth, initiation and death, for example, are common, cross-cultural archetypal events that form part of what Jung saw as a ‘collective unconscious’.
+When we’re sequencing our themes, Carl Jung’s theory of archetypes is a powerful lens to look through: birth, initiation and death, for example, are common, cross-cultural archetypal events that form part of what Jung saw as a ‘collective unconscious’.
 We can find these events manifested in literary and artistic endeavours, sharing common structures and ideas that bind together to create schema, shared reference points and tropes.

 In the department I lead, we begin Year Seven exploring the craft of narrative: what happens when codes and conventions are adhered to and what happens when they’re not.
 Through the theme of ‘journeys of discovery’, we explore the idea of initiation and through the theme of growing up, the concept of coming of age.
 In Year Eight, we explore the theme of survival, speculative fiction and writing as a force for social change.
 In Year Nine, we begin with the Gothic exploring the notion of context — of how the written word is shaped by social and cultural forces — before tackling marginalised voices, subversion and social class.
 Texts are age-appropriate not just in terms of reading age, but in terms of emotional and affective age-appropriacy.